Search and compare car and self-drive minibus hire quotes from Blue Valley Car Hire at Granada Airport in Spain.

-There are many great places to discover in Granada city itself.
+There are many great places to discover in the city itself.
 For those interested in Spanish history the eye-catching Cathedral and the Royal Chapel are worth visiting.

-Bib Rambla has plenty of bars and a number of "al fresco" restaurants where you can enjoy a refreshing beer or indulge in some local tapas.
+Bib Rambla has plenty of bars and several "al fresco" restaurants where you can enjoy a refreshing beer or indulge in some local tapas.